jay-tux/nexion/player/factions.md

 Each major religion on Nexion has its own aspects on an individual's life.
 Deceased followers of a religion face the afterlife granted by their deity (or oblivion, depending on their lifestyle).

 ### Bara-Api
 ![bara]
-Bara-Api is the maned god of fire and unnecessary destruction, but also of emotions.
+Bara-Api is the maned god of fire and war, but also of emotions.
 Bara-Api's followers are fierce combatants, but they also appreciate passion in other aspects of their life.

 Altars dedicated to Bara-Api are usually stone tablets (often round) with a hole for a campfire in the middle.
 Offerings are burnt, after which the spirit of the offering is said to pass on to the Great Bonfire hereafter.